How To Become A Travel Nurse In 6 Steps|2024

 Why?
 Well, some healthcare companies have contracts with only one specific agency.

-Remember to plan ahead, and consider ahead of time where you wish to travel.
+Remember to plan ahead, and consider in advance where you wish to travel.

 This can be one of the harder decisions because everything must be in your contract and is negotiated between the travel nurse recruiter and the hospital.

 Picking an assignment location can be stressful.
-You have to determine whether you are traveling for money, location, experiences, or to be close to someone.
+You need to determine whether you are traveling for money, location, experiences, or to be close to someone.
 For example, Hawaii pays travel nurses very well, but the cost of living is also very high.
 So, if you are interested in traveling for money, Hawaii may not be the best location.
+However, if you’re traveling for experience or location, it could be a top choice.

 There are several housing options available to travel nurses.
 First, all travel nurse agencies will offer either a stipend for housing or company-provided housing.
-If you take the stipend, then you will be responsible to find your own housing.
+If you take the stipend, then you will be responsible for finding your own housing.
 The stipend may not be enough to cover your housing costs, and you will be responsible for the additional costs.

 Travel nurses can find their own housing via Facebook, Airbnb, long-term stay hotels, or even Furnished Finders.